Trawais/purple-automation-case-study/README.md

 * Some valid emails are not accepted by the form e.g.: `Prince_Mitchell71@gmail.com`.
 The problem is again not very good regexp in the source code for this field counting only with small letters.
 There could be for instance digits, capital letters or underscore in the valid email address.
 Again workaround in the automated scenario must be done.

 ## Task 4
-This is the most interesting part for me because I've never heard about `intercept()` functionality in Cypress framework.
+This was the most interesting part for me because I've never heard about `intercept()` functionality in Cypress framework.
 This is really cool feature and I am more than happy that I was able to play with it for few minutes.
+I can see this could be very useful.
-The result of trying is stored in `cypress/e2e/task4.cy.js` file.
+The result of playing is stored in `cypress/e2e/task4.cy.js` file.